 Popular holiday rental amenities in Padstow

-Choose a Padstow Cottage for an Adventure by the Sea
+Choose a cosy Padstow holiday cottage for an adventure by the sea

-Whilst there are many scenic views for the adults to enjoy around the harbour, there's also plenty of action and adventure for the kids too.
-Only a stone's throw from your Padstow holiday letting , you'll find Tregirls, a golden stretch of sandy beach from Georges Cove to Harbour cove.
-For adventurous youngsters, crabbing along the coastal rock pools is a great activity.
+While there are many scenic views for the adults to enjoy around the harbour, there's plenty of action and adventure for the kids too.
+Only a stone's throw from your Padstow holiday cottage, you'll find Tregirls, a golden stretch of sandy beach from Georges Cove to Harbour cove.
+Crabbing along the coastal rock pools is a great activity for kids.
 Nip into Padstow Angling Centre for crab lines and bait beforehand.
 You'll also be right next to Steppers Point, which provides a fantastic view of the bay and is a great place for a picnic.

-If you are bringing bikes or plan on renting some, the whole family can cycle along the Camel Trail, a scenic but easy-going cycle path along the coast.
-Following a disused railway line, the path takes you through Bodmin and Wadebridge, should you wish to stop off for lunch and explore somewhere new.
+If you're bringing bikes or plan on renting some, the whole family can cycle along the Camel Trail, a scenic but easy-going cycle path along the coast.
+Following a disused railway line, the path takes you through Bodmin and Wadebridge, so you can stop off for lunch and explore somewhere new.

-Having your own Padstow holiday letting means that you and the family will have somewhere comfortable and private to rest in after the day's adventures.
+Renting your own Padstow holiday cottage means that you and the family will have somewhere comfortable to relax together after the day's adventures.

 Trips in and around Padstow

 A Padstow holiday letting will give you easy access to plenty of sporting activities and excursions in the surrounding area.

 Head over to the harbour and hoo on a cruise boat, such as the Jubilee Queen or Padstow Sea Life Safaris, for a fun 1- to 2-hour boat trip along the coast.
 Or you could head to Cornish Coast Adventure, which offers adrenaline-fuelled outings.
 You'll experience the natural beauty of the area in a whole new way by trekking across rocks, swimming in the sea, rock jumping, paddling through rock pools and climbing into caves.